 It is likely that 5-10 members of the river otter family form a cohesive group and stay together the entire year, although solitary individuals are sighted along the streams and lakes.

-In lowlands of Nepal mating takes place in summer (April – May), but may continue under favorable climate conditions.
+In the lowlands of Nepal mating takes place in summer (April – May), but may continue under favorable climate conditions.
 Sometime early winter (January) and in summer (May-June).
 This indicates that otters breed twice a year.
-Successful copulation can take place in water or in land.
+Successful copulation can take place in water or in the land.
 In wild otters, the author saw copulation taking place exclusively in the water.
 The smooth otter has a gestation period of 3-4 months.
 The number of young varies from 1-4 and these are born in a nest made from dry grass or available vegetable materials.
-The nest may be either above or below ground and may be located in a hollow log a crevice among rocks or in a den dug in a stream bank if it is well concealed.
+The nest may be either above or below ground and may be located in a hollow log.
+A crevice among rocks or in a den dug in a stream bank if it is well concealed.
 A den may be near water or high up on a hillside away from water.